Aravindr998/Aravindr998/README.md

 I am a zealous MERN Stack developer by passion and a civil engineer by degree.

-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently learning TypeScript.
 - 💻 I'm currently working on building several projects using the MERN stack to improve my skills and get hands-on experience.
 - 🔭 I’m looking to collaborate on open-source projects and to learn from other developers.
 - 📫 You can reach me via email at aravindr998@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/aravind-r-321b3117b/).